shawnkgriffin/slapchat/README.md

 ![Slap](https://github.com/shawnkgriffin/lighthouse-Slap/blob/master/docs/Titlebar.png)
 # Slap

 Slap is the start to the solution of providing situational awareness or dispatch functions for environments where there are large numbers of people, different roles and geographical dispersion.
-Slap combines the best of Slack and Maps (Slap!) to provide dispatch with
+Slap combines the best of Slack and Maps (Slap!) to provide dispatch and situational awareness solutions.
 The functional spacifications, and their status can be found [here](https://github.com/shawnkgriffin/slapchat/blob/master/docs/Functional%20Specification.md).

 ## Screen Shots